shoui520/shoui520.github.io/docs/resources.md

 ### Private Trackers
 *Info: [https://en.wikipedia.org/wiki/BitTorrent_tracker#Private_trackers](https://en.wikipedia.org/wiki/BitTorrent_tracker#Private_trackers)*
 You can find hard to find things on private trackers.
+You can only get in by knowing someone that is already a member of these private trackers.

 - **AvistaZ**, for J-drama and such (I have **0** invites)
 - **AnimeBytes**, for anime, manga, VNs and such (ONLY close friends shall be invited)